danieldaug/Perceptron/README.md

 fixedTestSample.txt: other example input file with random inputs specified in the file trainingsamples.txt: the example input file that we used with the specific letter matrices that we would like our perceptron to classify through weight training<br>
-out.txt: example of the output file produced when running the perceptron through testing with an input file
+out.txt: example of the output file produced when running the perceptron through testing with an input file smalltraining.txt: example input file for training weights, showing that perceptron can be initialized to take different dimensions of inputs